skramm/spaghetti/docs/spaghetti_faq.md

 - **Q**: *Can I pass the FSM object itself as callback argument?*<br>
 **A**: No, as the callback argument type is a template parameter of the FSM.
-You would get into some infinite recursion...
+You would get into some infinite template recursion issue...
 But you can then make the FSM object global, so the callback functions can access it.
 This is demonstrated in sample program [`src/sample_3.cpp`](../../../tree/master/src/sample_3.cpp).<br>